 "My family did a lot of fostering over the years, and because of her skill set as a nurse, my mom became the person who took in kids who had serious or terminal medical problems.
 From the time we could rustle the equipment around, all of us kids knew how to change oxygen bottles and that kind of stuff.
 I remember doing tube feedings at the supper table.
 Participating in the care of my significantly ailing foster siblings gave me a realistic picture of what I was getting myself into taking up nursing.
 I felt it would be a solid career that I’d be good at, so I worked my way through nursing school at UW-Eau Claire.

-Later on, when I moved to New Auburn, I joined the volunteer service in Chetac.
+Later on, when I moved to New Auburn, I joined the volunteer service in Chetek.
 I’d always been pretty much a loner, despite my public life.
 I don't drink, I don't go to the bars, I don't belong to any local churches.
 The joke I always make is, ‘I don't play softball, I don't bowl, I can't polka.’
 So I had free time.
-New Auburn had a fire department that was just starting a rescue program and so I went and got my firefighter training.
+New Auburn had a fire department that was just starting a rescue program, and so I went and got my firefighter training.
 Firefighter I, Firefighter II.
-For twelve years, I did both fire and rescue.
+For 12 years, I did both fire and rescue.

 Fire and EMS has always been my place where I can connect with people that are different than me.
 We may not agree politically, we may not have the same interests, but there's one part of our life where we speak the same language.
 We know the same jargon, lingo.
 There’s this little moment of transcendence, where you’re looking at each other over the cot and doing what’s best for the person on the cot and, boy, is that getting rare.

 I've always found it a way to keep in touch with people outside my regular circles, which I think is really important.
 And then it just gives you this constant sense of mortality.
 I'm going to a training tonight and it's for my First Responder re-certification.
 We'll spend four hours talking about all the ways you can die.
 I just don't find that unnerving at all.
 I've just seen people die thousands of different ways, in all circumstances.
-Even now when I’m down to just handful of calls per year -- very, very minimal -- but even with that amount, I'm still always reminded of how fragile everything is and that makes me pay attention to what I do have.
+Even now when I’m down to just handful of calls per year—very, very minimal—I'm still always reminded of how fragile everything is, and that makes me pay attention to what I do have.

 I’ve been on more exciting calls.
 I’ve been inside burning buildings, I’ve been to horrible wrecks, seen absolute carnage, and pulled pieces of femur out of doors.
 But that call sticks with me because it reminded me that there’s a thread holding me from being that person.
 Some people got the boot straps to pull themselves up, some people got the boot heel.”